 Score three more covered bridges off your bucket list with Middle Covered Bridge, Taftsville Covered Bridge, and Lincoln Covered Bridge.

 Hands down, one of the prettiest places in Vermont has to be Sleepy Hollow Farm.

-Woodstock also features in our Vermont fall road trip itinerary.
+Woodstock is also featured in our Vermont fall road trip itinerary.

 Known for its location in the Green Mountains, Killington celebrates ‘more days of lift-served skiing and riding than anywhere else in New England’, and if the natural snow isn’t dumping, snow guns do the job.

 Killington has six peaks, one of which is the second biggest in Vermont.

 Beginners should stick to the lower chairs for easy routes, which make up 28% of the resort, and more experienced sports fans can hit Bear Mountain for bumps.

 33% of the mountains are suitable for intermediates and 39% for advanced.

 Snowboarders love The Stash, an untamed park with features like wooden houses to board on.

 At night, join other revelers at The Wobbly Barn for food, drinks, and clubbing or the Pickle Barrel for live acts.